siowyisheng/pipenv-pyconsg-18/README.md

 $ cd project1
 ```

-Now, let's run `$ pipenv install django==1.11 --two` to install django into a newly created virtual environment.
+Now, let's run `pipenv install django==1.11 --two` to install django into a newly created virtual environment.
 The `--two` option tells pipenv that we want to use Python 2.

 ```
 $ pipenv install django==1.11 --two